Find a Qualified Attorney Near You

 Tax Consequences of Lump Sum Payments

-Keep in mind that there could be tax consequences if you decide to accept a lump sum payment for your alimony.
-Most spousal support payments are not deductible from the payor spouse's gross income.
+Keep in mind that there could be tax implications if you decide to accept a lump sum payment for your alimony.
+Most spousal support payments are not deductible from the payor spouse’s gross income.

-A lump sum payment labeled "alimony" or "spousal support" may be taxed for the total amount on your tax returns.
-But, if that same payment is instead classified as a "settlement," this may allow you to avoid taxes.
+A lump sum payment labeled”alimony”or”spousal support”may be taxed for the total amount on your tax returns.
+But, if that same payment is instead classified as a”settlement,”this may allow you to avoid taxes.
 These rules can vary by state or federal income tax laws.
 It is important to talk to your divorce attorney about these issues.

 Need Help Avoiding Monthly Alimony Payments?
 Talk to an Attorney